gitcruz/FOAM/README.md

 5. Run the pipeline with snakemake pointing to the snakefile in bin.

 # Contributors
 Fernando Cruz, Jèssica Gómez-Garrido and Tyler Alioto.
 Genome Assembly and Annotation Team (CNAG).
-Barcelona, Spain.

 Visit our website for more info about the team: https://denovo.cnag.cat/about

 # References